How to Give Meaningful Feedback

 Do you know that feeling of being called to the principal’s office?
 A cultural phenomenon was instilled in us from childhood that if we are called into a meeting, it must mean we did something wrong.
 So, if you randomly call someone to meet with you, guess what?
 They might enter the meeting with a sense of surrender or defense rather than being eager and teachable.
 Contrarily, a regular meeting sets the expectation that communication is consistent, thereby combating defense mindsets.
 Regular meetings build relationships and offer opportunities to mentor your team and give feedback!

 Step Five: Present with Good Delivery

 It is a good idea to sandwich criticism with encouragement.
-An excellent elementary school example that uses positive language delivery is called “2 Stars and a Wish.”
-The stars highlight what is being done well, and the wish communicates growth opportunities.
+An excellent elementary school example regarding positive language delivery, “2 Stars and a Wish”.
+The stars highlight the strong aspects, and the wish communicates growth opportunities.
 While adult work environments are not elementary school, the idea of presenting feedback as an opportunity for learning and growth rather than criticism is timeless.
 Delivery is everything.
 Delivering your feedback with a positive, growth-oriented spirit shows you care enough to encourage and teach.

 Step Six: Ask for Feedback

 If you can dish it, you must be able to take it.
 You cannot lead well if you aren’t willing to do what you expect others to do.
 Humble yourself and ask for feedback as well.
 Your team might see things you can’t see.
 Requesting feedback empowers your team and builds reciprocal trust.
 The spirit becomes, “We have each other’s backs as we work together to reach our shared goal!”
 Willingly receiving feedback demonstrates effective leadership that your team will respect.